samdf96/UVic-Astronomy-LaTex-Template/README.md

 The basis of this astronomy template is based on the PAGSA UVic Latex Thesis Template (<https://github.com/PAGSA/UVic-latex-thesis-template>), which serves as a great base for both physics and astronomy students.

-The project here has been modified to adhere to current LaTex standards, simplifying the overall structure, while serving **astronomy graduate students**.
+The project here has been modified to adhere to current LaTex standards, simplifying the overall structure, while serving primarily **astronomy graduate students**.
 Many physics-related packages and implementations have been completely trimmed out, in order to keep the overall scope of the project highly specific and lightweight.
-Included with this astronomy-specific template is an example PDF (compiled from the entry point, see below) giving information on each included package, along with examples on best-practices.
+Included with this astronomy-specific template is an example PDF (compiled from the entry point, see below) giving information on each included package, along with examples of best practices.

 Many thanks to Caleb Miller who compiled the aforementioned UVic Latex Thesis Template, which served as a great base for the changes found in this repository.